Negative and Exclusionary Screening

 Sector and product bans are the most direct filter.

-Investors define activities—thermal‑coal mining, oil‑sands refining, tobacco production, civilian firearms, cluster munitions, gambling, adult entertainment—that are never tolerated.
+Investors define activities, such as thermal‑coal mining, oil‑sands refining, tobacco production, civilian firearms, cluster munitions, gambling, and adult entertainment, that are never tolerated.

 Every security issued by a firm engaged in the banned line is excluded regardless of revenue share, momentum, or governance pedigree.